Home Thoughts

-Home Thoughts is the second album by English singer-songwriter Clifford T. Ward released in 1973.
+Home Thoughts is the second solo album by English singer-songwriter Clifford T. Ward released in 1973.
 The album reached number 40 in the UK Album Charts in November 1973, helped by the success of the single "Gaye", a top ten hit in July.
 The title of the album is taken from the poem "Home Thoughts from Abroad" by Robert Browning.

 Background

 Born in Stourport, Worcestershire, Clifford T. Ward was the fifth child of Kathleen and Frank Ward.
 His father was a carpet factory worker whose grandparents had been Irish music-hall artistes.
 In 1962, Clifford became the singer with Cliff Ward and the Cruisers, a proficient beat group that won the 1963 Midland Band of the Year contest in Birmingham.
 The band performed at American Army bases in France, and it was during this time abroad that Ward wrote "Home Thoughts from Abroad".
 Between 1966 and 1967, the group released several singles on CBS Records International as The Secrets and Simon's Secrets.
 The Ward-penned "Path Through the Forest" was recorded by psychedelic rock band The Factory in 1968, and is now considered a classic of the genre.
 In 1967, Ward enrolled at Worcester teacher training college to study English and divinity, after which he taught at North Bromsgrove High School teaching English and Drama.

 In 1970, Ward put together a demo tape and sent it to John Peel, who played it to Clive Selwood.
 This led to a record deal with Peel and Selwood's label Dandelion.
 Ward's debut album Singer ∙ Songwriter was released on Dandelion in 1972, but it failed to garner any significant attention.
 Ward's second album was already half-finished when the label folded later that year.
-Selwood took it to Tony Stratton-Smith and secured Clifford T. Ward a deal with Charisma Records.
+Selwood took it to Tony Stratton Smith and secured Clifford T. Ward a deal with Charisma Records.